 This kind of entrepreneur won’t depend on others and they will be ready to get their hands dirty to drive growth.

 One great example of a hustler entrepreneur is Mark Cuban.

 6. Innovative entrepreneurs

-Innovative entrepreneurship starts with a unique idea that other businesses don't have.
-These kinds of entrepreneurs have truly innovative ideas that revolutionise the industry.
+Innovative entrepreneurship starts with a unique idea that other businesses don’t have.
+These kinds of entrepreneurs have truly innovative ideas that revolutionize the industry.

 For example, let us take Facebook – Mark Zuckerberg has one innovative idea for connecting people across the world.

 In this kind of entrepreneurship, changing that one big idea into a business needs a good amount of investment.
 Also, these people will continuously add innovative ideas in the ongoing business to stand out and win in the long term.

 For innovative entrepreneurs – money comes second, building a service or product that helps to improve the life of people or a community comes first.
 Also, they aren’t highly involved in the business sector, they will find good capable people and make them run the business.

 They thrive to improve people’s lives through their innovation.